JBruscadin/HolomiRA/README.md

 ```

 3. Check software versions
-After activating the environment.

 Check that all required tools are correctly installed and meet the minimum recommended versions:

 * Snakemake	≥ 7.32.3
 * Mamba	≥ 1.5.7 (if used)
 * Conda	≥ 24.7.0